akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/concatLazy.md

 To defer the materialization of the given source (or to completely avoid its materialization if the original upstream fails or cancels), wrap it into @ref(Source.lazySource)[../Source/lazySource.md].

+If materialized values needs to be collected `concatLazyMat` is available.

 ## Example
 Scala
 :   @@snip [FlowConcatSpec.scala](/akka-stream-tests/src/test/scala/akka/stream/scaladsl/FlowConcatSpec.scala) { #concatLazy }